You can post a new podcast episode by adding a blog post containing an Audio Block.

 Step 4 - Publish the episode

 You can add more blocks to the post if you want, but only the first Audio Block will appear in Apple Podcasts.
-If you didn't enter a Summary in the Podcasting tab of your Audio Block, Apple Podcasts may use summary text from your blog excerpt or Text Blocks in the post.

 When your post is ready, enter a post title and click Save & Publish.
 You can also click Save to save the draft or set the episode to post later by scheduling the blog post.

-Note: Apple Podcasts refreshes podcasts about once every 24 hours, so this is normally how long new episodes will take to appear.
+Tip: Apple Podcasts refreshes podcasts about once every 24 hours, so this is normally how long new episodes will take to appear.

 Using external audio